superlinked/VectorHub/docs/use_cases/knowledge_graphs.md

 ## Fueling Knowledge Graphs with Flywheel Learning

-Knowledge graphs unlock new reasoning capabilities for language models by providing structured real-world knowledge.
+Knowledge Graphs unlock new reasoning capabilities for language models by providing structured real-world knowledge.
 But KGs aren't perfect.
 They contain knowledge gaps, and have to update to remain current.
 Flywheel Learning can help remediate these problems, improving KG quality by continuously analyzing system interactions and ingesting new data.

 ### Building the Knowledge Graph Flywheel